In this Article:

 If X-rays don’t show very much arthritis and the surgeon suspects (or has identified by MRI) a torn meniscus, knee arthroscopy may be a good choice.
 This is a relatively minor procedure that is usually done as an outpatient and the recovery is fairly quick in most patients.

 However if X-rays demonstrate a significant amount of arthritis this may not be a good choice.
 Knee arthroscopy for arthritis fails to relieve pain in about half of the patients who try it.

 For younger patients (typically under age 40 but this age cutoff is flexible) who desire to return to a high level of athletic activity or physical work a procedure called osteotomy (which means “cutting the bone”) might be worth considering.
-This option is suitable only if the arthritis is limited to one compartment of the knee (for more information about arthritis in one compartment of the knee see the "Location" section on page 2 of this article).
+This option is suitable only if the arthritis is limited to one compartment of the knee.

 Osteotomy involves cutting and repositioning one of the bones around the knee joint.
 This is done to re-orient the loads that occur with normal walking and running so that these loads pass through a non-arthritic portion of the knee.
 That’s why it doesn’t work well if more than one compartment of the knee is involved--in those patients there is no “good” place through which the load can be redistributed.